 Supported values: private | inherit

-Indicates if the operation was successful.
+Indicates whether the operation was successful.

 The ID of the item that file resources were added to.